Alloy Artifacts |

 In 1914 Barcalo Manufacturing acquired the operations of the Charles E. Hall Company, a maker of tools such as adjustable wrenches and pliers.

-The advertisement in Fig. 1 shows examples of the Charles E. Hall Company's tools, published on page 303 of the April, 1908 edition of the Automobile Trade Directory.
+The scan in Fig. 1 shows an advertisement for Charles E. Hall Company's tools, as published on page 303 of the July, 1908 edition of the Automobile Trade Directory.
+The illustration shows examples of the company's tools.

 The acquisition of Charles E. Hall was presumably Barcalo's introduction to the tool industry, and in the following years the company's engineers divided their development efforts between tools and the older line of beds and cribs.

-By 1921 Barcalo had introduced its Model N adjustable wrench, as seen in the notice in Fig. 2, published on page 27 of the February, 1921 issue of The Automobile Journal.
+Fig. 2 shows a notice for the Model N wrench, as published on page 27 of the February, 1921 issue of The Automobile Journal.

 Barcalo tools were sold through distributors to hardware stores, as the advertisement in Fig. 3 from page 60 of the July, 1921 National Hardware Bulletin illustrates.